yhorian/cardiff.marketing/src/posts/using-chatgpt-for-content-writing-round-peg-meets-square-hole.md

    * What is it they want?
    * How does that relate to your service/product/site?
    * What are they going to do next?
 3. Content research.
+Look at existing results and determine:
+   * What they're writing about and how it fits the query
+   * How good the quality of their content is
-Look at existing results and what you'll need to achieve to beat them to rank higher.
+   * What you'll need to produce to beat it
 4. Article outline.
 Create an outline of the article you're creating based on the content research.
 5. Content writing.
 Flesh out your content with everything you researched so far.
 6. Review.
 Make sure your content harmoniously does everything you need it to: